liborty/rstats/README.md

 * `Outer Hull` is a subset containing zero median member points p, such that no other points lie outside the normal plane through p.
 The points that do not satisfy this condition are the `internal` points.

-* `Inner Hull or Core` is a subset containing zero median member points p, such that none of the points lie outside (the normal planes through) any other.
+* `Inner Hull or Core` is a subset containing zero median member points p, that do not lie outside the normal plane of any other point.
 Note that in a highly dimensional space up to all points may belong to both hulls.

 * `Zero median vectors` are obtained by subtracting the `gm` (placing the origin of the coordinate system at the `gm`).
 This is a proposed  alternative to the commonly used `zero mean vectors`, obtained by subtracting the centroid.

-* `MADGM` (median of distances from `gm`).
-This is our generalisation of `MAD` (median of absolute differences) measure from one dimension to any number of dimensions (d>1).
+* `Madgm` (median of distances from `gm`).
+This is our generalisation of `mad` (median of absolute differences from median) measure from one dimension to any number of dimensions (d>1).
 It is a robust measure of `nd` data spread.

 * `Comediance` is similar to `covariance`, except that zero median vectors are used to compute it (instead of zero mean vectors).

-* `Mahalanobis Distance` is a weighted distace, where the weights are derived from the axis of variation of the `nd` data points cloud.
+* `Mahalanobis Distance` is a weighted distance, where the weights are derived from the axis of variation of the `nd` data points cloud.
 Thus distances in the directions in which there are few points are penalised (increased) and vice versa.
 Efficient Cholesky singular (eigen) value decomposition is used.
 Cholesky method decomposes the covariance or comediance positive definite matrix S into a product of two triangular matrices: S = LL'.
 For more details see the comments in the source code.

 * `Contribution` One of the key questions of Machine Learning (ML) is how to quantify the contribution that each example point (typically a member of some large `nd` set) makes to the recognition concept, or class, represented by that set.
 In answer to this, we define the `contribution` of a point as the magnitude of adjustment to `gm` caused by adding that point.
 Generally, outlying points make greater contributions to the `gm` but not as much as they would to the centroid.
 The contribution depends not only on the radius of the example point in question but also on the radii of all other existing example points.